 5. What kind of food should my dog/cat eat?

-In very general terms, we recommend feeding a high quality, age appropriate diet for dogs and cats.
+In very general terms, we recommend feeding a high quality, age appropriate diet for dogs and cats that is AAFCO Certified.

 6. What makes a good brand of dog/cat food?

 7. Is it ok to give my dog my medications when he's sick?